Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   - keeping selection BVH data up-to-date.

 A brief description of the main classes:
-  - *SelectMgr_FrustumBase*, *SelectMgr_Frustum*, *SelectMgr_RectangularFrustum*, *SelectMgr_TriangluarFrustum* and *SelectMgr_TriangularFrustumSet* -- interfaces and implementations of selecting frustums, these classes implement different SAT tests for overlap and inclusion detection.
+  - *SelectMgr_BaseFrustum*, *SelectMgr_Frustum*, *SelectMgr_RectangularFrustum*, *SelectMgr_TriangularFrustum* and *SelectMgr_TriangularFrustumSet* -- interfaces and implementations of selecting frustums, these classes implement different SAT tests for overlap and inclusion detection.
 They also contain methods to measure characteristics of detected entities (depth, distance to center of geometry);
   - *SelectMgr_SensitiveEntity*, *SelectMgr_Selection* and *SelectMgr_SensitiveEntitySet* -- store and handle sensitive entities; *SelectMgr_SensitiveEntitySet* implements a primitive set for the second level BVH tree;
   - *SelectMgr_SelectableObject* and *SelectMgr_SelectableObjectSet* -- describe selectable objects.
 They also manage storage, calculation and removal of selections. *SelectMgr_SelectableObjectSet* implements a primitive set for the first level BVH tree;
   - *SelectMgr_ViewerSelector* -- encapsulates all logics of the selection algorithm and implements the third level BVH tree traverse;